Call for Applications for ASAUK Teaching Fellowship Scheme, 2019

 Past fellows have included Dr Marie Gibert at Cheikh Anta Diop University, Senegal, Dr Winnie Eckhardt at the National University of Rwanda, and Justina Dugbazah at the University of Ghana.
 The most recent fellowships were held by Dr Machiko Tsubura at the University of Dar es Salaam, Tanzania, Dr Styliannos Moshona at the University of Lubumbashi, Democratic Republic of the Congo, and Thembi Mutch (university of Sussex) visiting Faculty of arts, Eduardo Mondlane University, Maputo

 ASAUK has a flexible approach to the award and would be keen to support co-funding or exchange arrangements to sustain a longer placement period.
-In addition to their agreed teaching duties, the successful candidates will be encouraged to propose a writing workshop (see: http://www.asauk.net/activities/asauk-writing-workshops/).
-If such a workshop is accepted for funding by the ASAUK, fellows will be paid an additional sum to cover their time and administrative work.
+In addition to their agreed teaching duties, the successful candidate will be encouraged to organise an ASAUK Writing Workshop.
+If such a workshop is accepted for funding by ASAUK, fellows will be paid an additional sum to cover their additional time and administrative work.

 Quote from a past Teaching Fellow: ‘Overall, the ASAUK Teaching Fellowship gave me an excellent opportunity to gain teaching experience at the University of Dar es Salaam and contribute to its research activities by organising a writing workshop for early career researchers.
 The fellowship reinforced my relationship with the university and enhanced my understanding of the Tanzanian academic community.’
 Machiko Tsubura (Teaching Fellow at University of Dar es Salaam, October 2014 to February 2015)